fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The angels then revealed their true identities to Lot and said to him, "We are (here) to deliver thee and thy following, except thy wife: she is of those who lag behind."
 They advised Lot to leave the cities during the night, telling him not to look back.
 Keeping his faith in God, Lot left the cities in the darkness of night, bringing with him his followers and believing family members.
 Finally, morning came, and the Decree of God passed whereupon the Quran reads, "We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-" And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.

     And Lot, who said to his nation: 'Do you commit such indecency (sodomy) in a way that no one has preceded you in the worlds?
 You approach men lustfully instead of women.
 Truly, you are a nation who exceed (in sin).'
 The only answer of his nation was: 'Expel them from your village.
 They are people who keep themselves purified.'
 We saved him and all his family, except his wife, who was made to remain, and We rained down upon them a rain.
 So look how was the end of the evildoers.
-    Qur'an 7:80-84
+    Quran, surah Al-Araaf (The Heights) 7:80-84

 The Quran, in the following passage, suggests that Ibrahim and Sarah found out about the destruction of Lot’s people after being given the good news of having a son:

     And when Our envoys brought Abraham the good news, they said, "We are going to destroy the people of this town; its people are wrongdoers."

     He said, "Yet Lot is in it."
 They said, "We are well aware of who is in it.
 We will save him, and his family, except for his wife, who will remain behind."
-    The Quran, verses 29:31-32
+    Quran, surah Al-Ankaboot (The Spider) 29:31-32

 ### Destruction of Sodom and Gomorrah
-When morning came, Allah 'turned the cities upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer' putting an end to the lives of the people and describing it as "So taste ye My Wrath and My Warning!" in the Qur'an.
-The Qur'an refers to the sites of Sodom and Gomorrah as 'signs for those who understand by example', those who 'care to understand' and those who 'fear a grievous penalty or a painful doom'.
-The Qur'an also uses the story as an example stating:
+When morning came, Allah 'turned the cities upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer' putting an end to the lives of the people and describing it as "So taste ye My Wrath and My Warning!" in the Quran.
+The Quran refers to the sites of Sodom and Gomorrah as 'signs for those who understand by example', those who 'care to understand' and those who 'fear a grievous penalty or a painful doom'.
+The Quran also uses the story as an example stating:

     "And most surely you pass by them (the cities) by the day, and at night; do you not then understand?"

 There is a narration that Jibril participated in the desctruction of the cities.

 ### Differences of stories in Quran and Bible
-The major difference between the story of Lut in the Qur'an and the story of Lot in the Bible is that the Biblical version includes a story of Lot's being induced to incestuous relations with his own daughters.
-The Qur'an says that Lut is a prophet, and holds that all Prophets were examples of moral and spiritual rectitude.
+The major difference between the story of Lut in the Quran and the story of Lot in the Bible is that the Biblical version includes a story of Lot's being induced to incestuous relations with his own daughters.
+The Quran says that Lut is a prophet, and holds that all Prophets were examples of moral and spiritual rectitude.
 Though it is not altogether clear in the Bible story that Lot consented to his action, in Islam these stories of incest are thus considered to be false.

-Sodom and Gomorrah are not mentioned by name in the Qur'an.
+Sodom and Gomorrah are not mentioned by name in the Quran.
 The Islamic use of the term Sodomite was borrowed therefrom by the Ulama(Scholars) of Islamic law which teach that capital punishment/or flogging is the penalty for this action to be meted out on both the sodomite (the penetrator) and the catamite (the receptive member).
 These punishments were adopted by the blooming Islamic Empires approximately two centuries after the death of the Prophet Muhammad according to oral traditions and they are not Sunnah.

 </details>